Blinkinthemirror/YA-Praktikum/README.md

 # 🎓 YA-Praktikum — Data Analyst Portfolio

 Welcome!
 This repository contains my projects completed during the **Data Analyst course by Yandex Practicum**.
-Each project applies tools like SQL, Python, statistics, visualization, and business analytics to solve real-world problems.
+Each project applies tools like SQL, Python, statistics, visualization, and business analytics to solve business problems.

 ---